 Since our landmark IPR 2019 policy forecast, governments around the world have realised just how urgent stringent and robust climate policy action needs to be to avert the dramatic effects of climate change which we are already witnessing today.
 A number of countries, cities and corporates have pledged ‘net zero’ emissions and a host of other climate policies have been implemented including even more countries committing to phasing out coal from their power system, banning the sale of ICE vehicles and even more ambitious carbon pricing regimes.

 Since 2019, major net zero commitments and new climate measures in leading countries have raised prospects for an accelerated policy response

-Pressure for policy action will continue to increase and come from all angles – environmental, social, and economic.
+This pressure for policy action will continue to increase and come from all angles – environmental, social, and economic.
 Upward pressure will come from electorates and businesses and be further fuelled by fears over national security.
 Perhaps most critically, such a rapid policy shift is further enabled by advances in technology cost and performance, and the drive by major economies to lead in these emerging industries.

 A bottom up, granular and transparent approach

-Over the past 12 months, a team of researchers at Vivid Economics in collaboration with Energy Transition Advisors and climate policy experts across the consortium, undertook research that followed a robust and transparent approach along the following principles:
+In 2020 and 2021, a team of researchers at Vivid Economics in collaboration with Energy Transition Advisors and climate policy experts across the consortium, undertook research that followed a robust and transparent approach along the following principles:

 Our approach to Forecasting

 - Focussed on 21 countries (G20, splitting up EU and adding Nigeria and Vietnam) representing more than 75% of global GDP